DeveloperMetrics/lead-time-for-changes/README.md

 - `owner-repo`: optional, string, defaults to the repo where the action runs.
 Can target another owner or org and repo. e.g. `'DeveloperMetrics/DevOpsMetrics'`, but will require authenication (see below)
 - `default-branch`: optional, string, defaults to `main`
 - `number-of-days`: optional, integer, defaults to `30` (days)
-- commit-counting-method: #optional, defaults to 'last'.
+- `commit-counting-method`: #optional, defaults to 'last'.
 Accepts two values, 'last' - to start timing from the last commit of a PR, and 'first' to start timing from the first commit of a PR
 - `pat-token`: optional, string, defaults to ''.
 Can be set with GitHub PAT token.
 Ensure that `Read access to actions and metadata` permission is set.
 This is a secret, never directly add this into the actions workflow, use a secret.
 - `actions-token`: optional, string, defaults to ''.
 Can be set with `${{ secrets.GITHUB_TOKEN }}` in the action
 - `app-id`: optional, string, defaults to '', application id of the registered GitHub app
 - `app-install-id`: optional, string, defaults to '', id of the installed instance of the GitHub app
-- `app-private-key` optional, string, defaults to '', private key which has been generated for the installed instance of the GitHub app.
+- `app-private-key`: optional, string, defaults to '', private key which has been generated for the installed instance of the GitHub app.
 Must be provided without leading `'-----BEGIN RSA PRIVATE KEY----- '` and trailing `' -----END RSA PRIVATE KEY-----'`.
+- `api-url`: optional, string, defaults to `${{ github.api_url }}` which should cover both github.com and GitHub Enterprise Server.

 To test the current repo (same as where the action runs)
 ```yml